 3. Falls, Slips & Trips

-While falls can lead to minor injuries, they can be fatal.
-Falls, slips, and trips were the third most fatal incident reported in 2020 and are the leading cause of fatalities in the construction industry.
-But there are measures you can take to decrease the risk:
+While falls can lead to minor injuries, unfortunately, they can also be fatal.
+Falls, slips, and trips were the third most fatal incidents reported in 2021 and 2022, with 700 fatalities in 2022.
+However, there are measures you can take to decrease the risk of falls on the same level.

 - Using “wet floor” signs when mopping or near spills